tntyousif/game-tracer/README.md

 - The system searches for the game in the database using its ID.
 - If the game exists, the system updates the status (selected from a dropdown) and notes.
 - The system confirms that the update was successful.
-- If the game does not exist, the system returns an error message.
+- If the user is not the author, the system returns an error message.
 - The users can like games on the viewing page.

 <img src="/plan/imgs/myCode/edit.png" >